HomeAbout UsContact UsISSA Membership

 friends in the Legislature to ensure our depleted funds are replenished.”

-press release, the budget surplus is estimated
+According to Vilsack’s press release, the budget surplus is estimated to

-million will be allocated to the Regents Universities and an additional $160
+be allocated to the Regents Universities and an additional $160 million will

-million will be used to fund property tax credits for the current fiscal year.
+be used to fund property tax credits for the current fiscal year.

 The approximately $119.5 million remaining will be deposited into the